ryanfitzer/csscat/readme.md

 - A red "x" image (or no image at all) in place of the green checkmark.
 This means the relative asset paths were not correctly rewritten to reference their new context.
 - The filename text will be red, meaning the file was not properly imported.

 Viewing the results in the browser allows for easy debugging until I can get proper unit tests developed.
-If you find an instance where a particular scenario in your css fails, let me know and I'll update the smoke-test.
+If you find a particular scenario in your css that fails, let me know and I'll update the smoke-test.

 To run the tests:

     $ cd path/to/where/you/installed/csscat
-    $ npm test
+    $ node smoke-test/test.sample

 If you're browser does not automatically open index.html (currently OSX only), use the following url: